tylartylartylar/templates/README.md

 # templates
-where all of my templates live
+where all of my templates live.
+This is mostly just for practicing fundamentals